 Affiliate Industry Review: Can you begin by introducing your history in the igaming and affiliate space, and describing how you landed your current role with wag.io.
 What made you change track from being a successful affiliate at BingoPort to providing technology that helps affiliate managers keep their programmes compliant?

-AI: What advice would you give to igaming firms looking to build a successful, compliant affiliate program?
+AI: What advice would you give to budding igaming firms looking to build a successful, compliant affiliate program?
 Why is compliance so key for affiliate growth?

 AI: It’s no secret that the affiliate sector is currently in the middle of a sustained period of upheaval.
 What are your broad predictions for where the industry is going?

-AI: And finally, what are your hopes and aspirations for BGO, both short-term and long-term?
+AI: And finally, what are your hopes and aspirations for wag.io, both short-term and long-term?

 RW: Wag.io has been a work in progress, and over the last 18 months, I have been asking all prospective clients what they want in a tool to help with affiliate compliance and what are the issues they are facing in the management of their affiliates.